-An industrial chiller is a refrigeration system used to lower the temperature of machinery, industrial spaces, and process fluids by removing heat from the system and transferring it somewhere else.
-Industrial chillers are essential for temperature regulation in several industrial processes such as injection molding, metal plating, oilfield production, and food processing.
+An industrial chiller is a refrigeration system used to lower the temperature of machinery, industrial spaces, and process fluids by removing heat from the system and transferring it elsewhere.
+Industrial chillers are essential for temperature regulation in several industrial processes, such as injection molding, metal plating, oilfield production, and food processing.

-A liquid coolant undergoes a phase change into a gas when heated, and when the gaseous coolant is supercooled, it condenses back into a liquid.
+- Phase Change: When heated, a liquid coolant undergoes a phase change into a gas, and when the gaseous coolant is supercooled, it condenses back into a liquid.

-Reducing the pressure over a liquid decreases its boiling point and increasing the pressure increases its boiling point.
+- Boiling Point: Reducing the pressure over a liquid decreases its boiling point, and increasing the pressure increases its boiling point.

 How Does a Chiller Work?

-Chillers consist of four basic components; an evaporator, a compressor, a condenser, and an expansion unit.
-Every chiller system contains a refrigerant.
+Chillers consist of four essential components; an evaporator, a compressor, a condenser, and an expansion unit.
+In addition, every chiller system contains a refrigerant.

 The process starts with a low-pressure refrigerant entering the evaporator.
-Inside the evaporator, the refrigerant is heated, causing it to undergo a phase change into a gas.
-The gaseous refrigerant goes into the compressor which increases its pressure.
+Inside the evaporator, the chiller refrigerant is heated, causing it to undergo a phase change into a gas.
+Next, the gaseous refrigerant goes into the compressor, which increases its pressure.

-The high-pressure refrigerant goes to the condenser which rejects the heat using cooling water from a cooling tower or air from the surroundings, condensing it into a high-pressure liquid.
-The condensed refrigerant then goes to the expansion unit which has a valve that acts as a metering device to limit the flow of refrigerant in the system.
+The high-pressure refrigerant goes to the condenser, which rejects the heat using cooling water from a cooling tower or air from the surroundings, condensing it into a high-pressure liquid.
+The condensed refrigerant then goes to the expansion unit, which has a valve that acts as a metering device to limit refrigerant flow.
+Learn about new chiller refrigerants.